-Productivity on grassland ecosystems depends on the level of rhizosphere organism activity, on the quantity of available inorganic nitrogen converted from soil organic nitrogen, and on the effectiveness of compensatory physiological processes within grass tillers that increase photosynthetic leaf area through increasing growth rates and increasing secondary tiller production.
+Productivity on grassland ecosystems depends on the level of rhizosphere organism activity, on the quantity of available mineral nitrogen converted from soil organic nitrogen to be 100 lbs/ac or greater, on the effectiveness of compensatory physiological processes within grass tillers that increase photosynthetic leaf area through increased growth rates, and on the increased secondary tiller production through vegetative reproduction.
 Management of partial defoliation by grazing that focuses on meeting the biological requirements of the grass plants and of the rhizosphere organisms is beneficial, and enhances the health and productivity of grassland ecosystems.

-Biologically effective grazing management activates the defoliation resistance mechanisms. defoliation controlled with the twice-over rotation grazing management strategy that removes 25% to 33% of the leaf material from grass tillers at phenological growth between the three and a half new leaf stage and the flowering (anthesis) stage (early June to mid July); stimulates compensatory physiological processes resulting in greater replacement leaf, shoot, and root growth; stimulates vegetative reproduction by tillering resulting in greater grass tiller density and herbage biomass production; and stimulates rhizosphere organism biomass and activity resulting in greater quantities of available inorganic nitrogen.
+Biologically effective grazing management activates the defoliation resistance mechanisms.
+Partial defoliation controlled with the twice-over rotation grazing management strategy that removes 25% to 33% of the leaf material from grass tillers at phenological growth between the three and a half new leaf stage and the flower (anthesis) stage (early June to mid July); stimulates compensatory physiological processes resulting in greater replacement leaf, shoot, and root growth; stimulates vegetative reproduction by tillering resulting in greater grass tiller density and herbage biomass production; and stimulates rhizosphere organism biomass and activity resulting in greater quantities of available mineral nitrogen.
 The twice-over rotation grazing management system uses three to six native rangeland pastures.
-Each of the pastures in the rotation is partially defoliated by grazing for 7 to 17 days during the first period, the 45-day interval from 1 June to 15 July when grasses are between the three and a half new leaf stage and flowering (anthesis) stage.
+Each of the pastures in the rotation is partially defoliated by grazing for 7 to 17 days during the first period, the 45-day interval from 1 June to 15 July when grasses are between the three and a half new leaf stage and flower (anthesis) stage.
 The length in number of days of the first grazing period on each pasture is the same percentage of 45 days as the percentage of the total season's grazable forage each pasture contributes to the complete system.
 During the second grazing period when lead tillers are maturing and defoliation by grazing is only moderately beneficial, after mid July and before mid October, each pasture is grazed for double the number of days it was grazed during the first period.
 Livestock are removed from the native rangeland pastures in mid October.

-Restoration of degraded grassland ecosystems and maintenance of healthy functioning grassland ecosystems requires annual partial defoliation by grazing that meets the biological requirements of grass tillers, that enhances rhizosphere organism activity, and that increases the quantity of available inorganic nitrogen.
+Restoration of degraded grassland ecosystems and maintenance of healthy functioning grassland ecosystems requires annual partial defoliation by grazing that meets the biological requirements of grass tillers, that enhances rhizosphere organism activity, and that increases the quantity of available mineral nitrogen.
 Placing defoliation management decision priorities with the living components of the ecosystem is biologically effective, and results in greater forage for livestock, better habitat for wildlife, and more aesthetic open spaces for recreation and sightseeing as sustainable products from biologically managed grassland ecosystems.